sldai/Blog/EM_Derive_KL/EM_KL.md

 ## EM algorithm Convergence Proof with KL Divergence

-In my previous post, I introduce the derivation of EM algorithm and convergence proof via defining its auxiliary function.
+In my previous blog, I introduce the derivation of EM algorithm and convergence proof via defining its auxiliary function.
 Here I will introduce another method to prove the convergence of EM.

 First let us denote $X, Z$ as the observed variable and hidden variable, and denote $D$ as collected iid samples, $\theta$ as the parameters.